yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: This is in the context of reporting, we will no longer talk about handling.

-This gets to the goal of this talk, the relationship and difference between errors and context.
-Errors describe what went wrong, context helps you figure out the why, and it's my opinion that keeping these two concepts in mind when designing your error handling is an important step in designing clean error reporting.
+This gets to the other goal of this talk, clarifying the relationship and difference between errors and context.
+Errors describe what went wrong, context helps you figure out the why, and it's my opinion that keeping these two concepts in mind is very important when designing your error reporting.

 How about an example?
 Let's dig into error reporting by recreating the custom_section example from the beginning of the talk.
 NEXT SLIDE